LucasYao93/CompareStreamAnalytics/docs/Update-AzStreamAnalyticsTransformation.md

   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SubscriptionId <String>]`: The ID of the target subscription.
   - `[TransformationName <String>]`: The name of the transformation.

+TRANSFORMATION <ITransformation>: A transformation object, containing all information associated with the named transformation.
+All transformations are contained under a streaming job.
+  - `[ETag <String>]`:
+  - `[Query <String>]`: Specifies the query that will be run in the streaming job.
+You can learn more about the Stream Analytics Query Language (SAQL) here: https://msdn.microsoft.com/library/azure/dn834998 .
+Required on PUT (CreateOrReplace) requests.
+  - `[StreamingUnit <Int32?>]`: Specifies the number of streaming units that the streaming job uses.

 ## RELATED LINKS